 Feature creep has been the Achilles heel, and even demise, of many technology companies.
-Myspace’s struggle to keep up with Facebook in it’s twilight days was a very clear instance of feature creep.
-Although they’d initially solved different problems (Myspace introduced users to new people, Facebook connected users to people they already knew), Myspace tried retaliating to Facebook’s arrival by building features targeting Facebook’s users.
+Myspace’s struggle to keep up with Facebook in its twilight days was a very clear instance of feature creep.
+Although they’d initially solved different problems (Myspace introduced users to new people, Facebook-connected users to people they already knew), Myspace tried retaliating to Facebook’s arrival by building features targeting Facebook’s users.
 Myspace’s new features overrode their original value proposition.
 Profiles grew more cluttered, and users were bombarded with unusual requests.
 After a certain point, Myspace became almost impossible to use.
 In contrast, Facebook provided a crisp, clean, UI (despite fewer choices for users) and a clear set of core features which, to their credit, have remained front and center.

 In fact, even if a product is already bloated, it’s never too late to make things right.
-If a feature is used by less than 20% of your customers, pull it out of the product and made into an plugin.
+If a feature is used by less than 20% of your customers, pull it out of the product and made into a plugin.

-Apps, plugins and extensions let companies upsell and cross sell individual features as opposed to selling features in bulk (known as plans or packages).
+Apps, plugins and extensions let companies upsell and cross-sell individual features as opposed to selling features in bulk (known as plans or packages).
 When partners are brought on board, external developers and designers — all experts in their fields — are incentivized to contribute to the product by giving them autonomy and a scalable way of generating revenue.
 Ultimately, this means more revenue and less cost for both companies and partners.

 For example, consider Shopify’s theme store, and one of their more prominent partners Pixel Union.
-Before Shopify was a billion dollar company, it was a startup with a small team that needed beautiful themes for its stores.
+Before Shopify was a billion-dollar company, it was a startup with a small team that needed beautiful themes for its stores.
 Their value proposition is, “Shopify is everything you need to sell everywhere,” not “Shopify provides beautiful themes for your stores.”
-It would’ve been challenging for Shopify’s relatively smaller team to improve on its core proposition, while investing time and energy into a theme design team that would rival the quality of Pixel Union.
+It would’ve been challenging for Shopify’s relatively smaller team to improve on its core proposition while investing time and energy into a theme design team that would rival the quality of Pixel Union.

 Pixel Union took care of another key component of a versatile product: support and support can be more of a burden than you might think.
-At the end of the day, Pixel Union creating a plugin on Shopify’s marketplace = Pixel Union taking on the responsibility of supporting their app and all its features.
+At the end of the day, Pixel Union creating a plugin on Shopify’s App Store = Pixel Union taking on the responsibility of supporting their app and all its features.